AdobeDocs/analytics.en/help/implement/vars/integrate.md

 ### Place the Integrate Module in your implementation

-Implementing the Integrate Module on your site requires access to Adobe Experience Platform Launch.
+Implementing the Integrate Module on your site requires access to the Data Collection UI in Adobe Experience Platform.
 If you use a legacy JavaScript implementation, access to your organization's website source code is required.

-1. Log in to [launch.adobe.com](https://launch.adobe.com) using your Adobe ID credentials.
+1. Go to `experience.adobe.com` and log in when prompted.
+1. Select [!UICONTROL Launch / Data Collection].
+1. Click [!UICONTROL Go to Launch / Data Collection], then select [!UICONTROL Tags].
-2. Click the Launch property you intend to edit.
+2. Click the tag property you intend to edit.
 3. Click the Extensions tab, then click Configure under Adobe Analytics.
 4. Open the 'Configure tracker using custom code' accordion, then click '</> Open Editor'.
 5. Paste the Integrate Module code into the code modal window.
 Click Save once complete.